-Just like private English, French, or maths tutors, a certified personal trainer tailors their sessions to your needs, expectations, and objectives.
+Just like private English, French, or Maths tutors, a certified personal trainer tailors their sessions to your needs, expectations, and objectives.
 In fact, there’s a lot of overlap when it comes to the skills required to be a good private tutor and a good personal fitness trainer.

-Firstly, your personal trainer or coach should carry out appraisal in order to create a personalised and achievable programme for you.
+Firstly, your personal trainer or coach should carry out an appraisal in order to create a personalised and achievable programme for you.

 A personal trainer can help you get more out of each session.
 (Source: Scott Webb)